maxprodigy/MentChat/README.md

 - **BLEU Score**: Average ~0.0401 across 50 test samples
 - **Interpretation**:
   While BLEU scores are traditionally used for translation, they're less effective in evaluating emotional tone or supportiveness.
-In practice, the chatbot often provides kind, comforting, and appropriate replies—even when phrasing differs from reference responses.
+In practice, the chatbot often provides kind, comforting, and appropriate replies even when phrasing differs from reference responses.

 ---